-Not to be outdone, sports fans can enjoy a tennis match at the International Tennis Hall of Fame, take in a baseball games at historic Cardines Field or see firsthand why Newport, home to the America's Cup for more than 50 years, is considered by many to be the sailing capital of the world.
+Not to be outdone, sports fans can enjoy a tennis match at the International Tennis Hall of Fame, take in a baseball game at historic Cardines Field or see firsthand why Newport, home to the America's Cup for more than 50 years, is considered by many to be the sailing capital of the world.

 Visiting the Area

 Salve Regina University’s partnership with Campus Travel and the Association of Independent Colleges and Universities of Rhode Island assists visitors, prospective students and their families, conference attendees and guests in finding local accommodations in Newport at reasonable rate.

 As a well-known tourist destination in Rhode Island, there are numerous resources to welcome those coming to the Newport area to explore our classic New England coastal community, Salve Regina University and other historic attractions.